 – Mary Sheldahl

-So, Eric got in touch with the NCF team in Chicago and learned that he had a unique opportunity to save on his taxes and give more by donating a piece of real estate he owned directly to charity.
+So, Eric got in touch with the NCF team in Chicago and learned that he had a unique opportunity to give more.
+When he donated an investment property he owned directly to charity, he received a charitable deduction and had more to give.
 “I had a piece of property I had purchased back in 2013 and leased back to QuikTrip, so it had appreciated quite a bit,” Eric says.

-“I knew if I sold it, I would take a really big tax bite.
-But NCF explained that I could donate the property directly, save the capital gains tax, and the proceeds of the sale of the property would go into my Giving Fund for recommending grants to charities that we love, like the food bank.”
+“I knew if I sold it, I would take a really big tax bite,” he says.
+But NCF explained that he could donate the property directly, save the capital gains tax, and the proceeds of any future sale of the property would go into his Giving Fund.
+Then, he and Mary could recommend grants to the charities that they love, like the food bank.”

 By leveraging their resources this way, Eric says, he and Mary are thrilled to continue to support an effort that they see God’s hand in every day.
 “Now my business partner is the Lord.”